Manage your keyboard mappings with zScope Classic 6.6

-In this article, we will explain step by step how to create a new keyboard and how to create and modify keyboard mappings.
+In this article, we will explain step by step how to create and modify keyboard mappings.

 Open z/Scope Classic, and go to Options – Configuration Settings